 One industry CEO says it’s the cord-cutters themselves that are raising the prices based on their wants and needs.

 “Every time a consumer unsubscribes or cancels a service the data comes back as I wish you had this other piece of content that you don’t have,” said fubo TV CEO David Gandler in an interview during Fierce Video’s OTT Blitz this week.

 It goes to show the sort of brilliance of Philo.
-The service launched with a philosophy that it would deliver main line entertainment channels and exclude news and sports channels and even local affiliates.
+The service launched with a philosophy that it would deliver mainline entertainment channels and exclude news and sports channels and even local affiliates.
 But the consumer gets things like TNT, TBS, HGTV and so on.
 It offers many of the 60 or more niche channels (which come cheaper).
-While not offering sports channels (which are the most expensive ones) and local network affiliates (which are cost drivers with constantly rising fees) Philo was able to offer consumes a product that was set up to be more stable in the long run.
-For those who can get a good signal with an antenna that don’t care for dedicated sports networks and 24 hour news services like CNN, Fox News and MSNBC, this service has become a must have.
-While it might seem counter intuitive the numbers say the approach is paying off.
+While not offering sports channels (which are the most expensive ones) and local network affiliates (which are cost drivers with constantly rising fees) Philo was able to offer consumers a product that was set up to be more stable in the long run.
+For those who can get a good signal with an antenna that don’t care for dedicated sports networks and 24-hour news services like CNN, Fox News, and MSNBC, this service has become a must-have.
+While it might seem counterintuitive the numbers say the approach is paying off.
 Philo has grown by 300% in the past year alone.
 And by over 80% since January.

 “The other competitors in this space.
 I think it’s plain to say that they dramatically underpriced their products in versus their costs.
 We thought that it was dishonest to consumers to bring the service to market at a price that was not sustainable that we knew we were going to have to raise significantly down the road,” said Andrew McCollum CEO of Philo.
 “Because we came to market at an entirely realistic price point we are starting from a position where we are much less far behind”.